rnkvogel/Dolby.io-Advanced-Publisher/README.md

 # Dolby.io-Advanced-Publisher
 Dolby.io OptiView Publisher with Share and Camera.
 Webinar or Gaming mode.
-Live tracks update.
+Live tracks update live.

 # Prerequisites
 * Before using this Millicast Publisher, ensure you have the following in place: